rdehaggart1/sceneVisibilityInSLAM/README.md

     ```

 ## Configuring Datasets for Use with the Algorithms
+###
+### MidAir
+Once the data are downloaded and the archives uncompressed, as per the above instructions, the files should be presented as displayed below.
+    .
+    ├── ...
+    ├── MidAir                              # All data live in the 'MidAir' folder
+    │   ├── environment                     # The virtual environment map (e.g. Kite_test, VO_test, PLE_training, ...)
+    │       ├── condition                   # The condition in the environment (e.g. sunny, winter, foggy, ...)
+    │           ├── camera                  # The onboard camera used (e.g. color_down, color_left)
+    │           ├── sensor_records.hdf5     # The .hdf5 dataset file that contains things like IMU data, GPS data, ground truth for each trajectory
+    │               ├── trajectory          # The trajectory number (e.g. trajectory_0000)
+    │                   ├── 000000.JPEG     # The .JPEG image files for the selected extract
+    │                   ├── 000001.JPEG
+    │                   └── ...
+    └── ...

 [e.g. copying the config files, creating .cc, rebuilding, etc]

 # 3. Usage